UGC works because it invites happy customers to speak on your behalf.

 15,000 mentions in 24 hours.

-In fact, the campaign was so successful that Marc Jacobs is still doing it today, 6 years after the fact.
+In fact, the campaign was so successful that Marc Jacobs continued it for longer than originally planned.

 Why it works

 Everybody wants to feel special.
-Marc Jacobs tapped into its followers’ desire to have a really cool experience that made them feel special.
+Marc Jacobs tapped into its audience members’ desire to have a really cool experience that made them feel special.

-Plus, it saved Marc Jacobs the hassle of sourcing models, photographers, and more for its campaigns.
-It’s a brilliant move that put customers at the forefront of the campaign.
+Plus, it saved Marc Jacobs the hassle of creating content itself, including sourcing models, photographers, and more for its campaigns.
+It’s a brilliant move that puts customers at the forefront of the campaign.

 Even if you’re in the luxury space, see how you can make people feel special.
 That might mean: